Skip to Content

 Awesome, you made it to Banff town!
 Book yourself a hotel for a few nights as you’ll definitely need time to explore this vibrant mountain town!

-The downtown area is very quaint and there are many awesome options for places to eat, drink, and shop.
+There are plenty of fun things to do in downtown Banff.
+This area is very quaint and there are many awesome options for places to eat, drink, and shop.
 With the mountains as the backdrop to Banff Ave, it’s a beautiful place to base yourself in Banff National Park.

 Many visitors base themselves here for a ski holiday due to the fact that you have great access to Sunshine and Norquay ski resorts – both are within a 15-minute drive of town.

 Truthfully, there are tons of other fun things to do in Banff, it can be hard to know even where to start – to make it easy you can check out our 1, 2, and 3 day Banff itinerary!
-Or here are some of my personal favorite activities in Banff:
+Here are some of my personal favorite activities in Banff:

 Related Read: Want to continue on a longer road trip?
 Check out the route from Calgary to Invermere that passes through Banff National Park.